Überspringen Sie zu Inhalten

 Fiber Laser Cutters

 Fiber laser cutters are four times more effective than CO2 laser cutters due to their ability to cut conductive and reflective metals.
+Fiber lasers offer lower beam divergence, resulting in cleaner and more precise cuts, especially for reflective or thick metals.
 However, they have their disadvantages.

 Fiber laser cutters are expensive and require experience to handle due to their high cutting speed.
 Plus, they require more maintenance than other cutters and repairs may require the assistance of the manufacturer.